Is another sports defamation lawsuit on the way?

 In Skoblow v.
 Ameri-Manage, a dentist sued a bunch of his former co-workers for essentially talking trash about him before his termination.
 In the end, the suing dentist lost because the judge deemed the conversation between his colleagues to be privileged since it focused on his job performance, which, in these circumstances, was a relevant, professional topic of conversation among the defendants.

 Contact A Dentist Defamation Attorney

-Over the years, Kelly Warner Law has worked on many dentist defamation lawsuits.
-If you are a dentist looking to take action over a detrimental online review, or whether you’re being sued by a dentist because of a bad online review, our Internet libel team can help.
+Over the years, Kelly Warner has worked on many dentist defamation lawsuits.
+If you are a dentist looking to take action over a detrimental online review or you’re being sued by another dentist, our libel team can help.
 Get in touch today to begin the conversation.